Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/frontend.md

 ## Overview of Directories and Files

-- **frontend/:** houses all the frontend files
+- **frontend/:** houses all the frontend files.
 - **frontend/src/:** houses all the files for developers to manipulate.
-The files here are read by Webpack before being bundled into the `static/` and `templates/` directories
+The files here are read by Webpack before being bundled into the `static/` and `templates/` directories.
     - **assets/:** this is where we store all of our miscellaneous files, such as .jpegs, .svgs, .gifs, etc.
     - **componenents/:** this is where we store the files that generate our components, such as buttons and cards.
 To learn more about this in-depth, read the [components](#components-directory) section of this guide.
     - **pages/:** contains the React files that pools together various components to generate a page.